-AVA offers a range of free online training tools and can also develop elearning to meet your specific needs.
+AVA offers a range of free online training tools and can also develop e-learning to meet your specific needs.

 In February 2014, the National Institute for Health and Clinical Excellence (NICE) issued guidance on domestic violence making recommendations for how health and social professionals could improve how they respond to domestic violence.
 This e-learning programme will enable you to meet levels 1 and 2 of the NICE guidance and is applicable to all health and social care professionals.

-Domestic and sexual violence, problematic substance use and mental ill-health are three issues which often co-exist.
+Domestic and sexual violence, problematic substance use and mental distress are three issues which often co-exist.
 And when they do, things can become complicated.
 This course is designed to ‘uncomplicate’ matters by raising your awareness about how the three issues interlink and reflecting on the most effective ways to engage with individuals and families.

 This course is aimed at health and social care practitioners and has been developed alongside a toolkit which you can download here.
 You will find links to the toolkit throughout the course.

 - You will begin to explore how the three issues interlink and consider the basic principles of working with victims of domestic and sexual violence who are also affected by substance use problems and/or mental distress.